-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 Did you find our analysis compelling?
 Would you like more in-depth, institutional quality analysis, alongside many more incredible, potentially market-beating opportunities?

 At Beating the Market (my Marketplace Service), we find dividend payers, high-growth stocks, and a mixture of the two.
-My stock picks will not only help you achieve your financial goals, but also, they often beat the market.
+My stock picks will not only help you achieve your financial goals but also, they often beat the market.

 So start your free two-week trial today to begin beating the market and achieving your financial goals!